ktechmidas/pmcf/doc/source/user/schema/instance.rst

 Optional parameters are:

+:find_nodes:
+        Boolean.
+Whether to grant an additional IAM profile that allows searching for other hosts in EC2.

+:custom_profile:
+        Arbitrary JSON document describing custom IAM profile.

 :infrastructure:
         Name of the infrastructure artifact to download from S3

 :application:
         Name of the application artifact to download from S3

+:appname:
+        Name of the application, if different to the name of the stack.

 AWSFWProvisioner takes: